Should you Eat Edibles on a Full or Empty Stomach?

 People have different reactions when it comes to consuming certain substances.
-While many factors may influence the effect one gets after consuming certain products such as CBD and THC edibles, it also matters if you consume them on an empty or full stomach.
+While many factors may influence the effect one gets after consuming certain products such as CBD and THC edibles, it also matters if you consume edibles on an empty stomach or full stomach.
 The speed with which the substance works and the expected effects will vary greatly based on this single factor.
 So, do edibles work less on a full stomach?
-Read on to discover the different effects that consuming marijuana edibles on a full or empty stomach can have on you.
-In the end, whether you decide to enjoy your THC or CBD edible without consuming any food depends on the effects you are going for.
+There are different effects that consuming marijuana edibles on a full or empty stomach can have on you.
+In the end, whether you decide to enjoy your THC or CBD edible without consuming any food or fatty foods depends on the effects you are going for.
 Whether you are taking edibles due to back pain, anxiety, or any other reason, the details described below will help you make an informed decision.

 How long does it take an edible to kick in?